RoeiRubach/Classic-Solitaire-game-.NET/README.md

 # Console-Solitaire-Project   :spades: :hearts: :clubs: :diamonds:

-This is a solitaire game written with cisual studio, C++ programming, console application.
+This is a solitaire game written with Visual Studio, C++ programming, console application.
 Solitaire is a genre of card games that can be played by a single player.

 ## Final course project   :mortar_board:

 This project was for my second year, first semester, C++, final project.
 We didn't have options between, which project to choose, I had chosen Solitaire because it seemed like a good challenge.

 ## Build Status